akai-z/github-downloader/README.md

 * `--source-path`: Github repository source download directory path.

 * `--git-ref`: Github repository Git reference.
 This is optional.
 Default: "master".
-(It will be required, if the default reference is not found.)
+(It is required, if the default reference is not found.)

       Acceptable git-ref values:
         * Any published release/tag name.